-Wyze makes the cheapest fitness tracker on our list.
-And interestingly, it comes with Alexa built-in.
-Which means this band you wear on your wrist all the time comes with microphones built-in (but no speaker, so you can't ask Alexa the weather, just to turn lights on and such).
-The idea from Wyze is to let you control your smart home devices, like Wyze's smart plug, from your wrist.
+Wyze makes this adorable little fitness tracker designed to also control all the Wyze smart home stuff around your house like your Wyze Cam and Wyze Plug.
+It comes with Alexa built-in, which means this band you wear on your wrist all the time comes with a "dual microphone array" (but no speaker, so you can't ask Alexa to tell you a joke, just to turn lights on and such).
 It tracks all the usual, heart rate, steps, calories, and connects to your phone via Bluetooth to get alerts and share fitness data.
-The Wyze Band is affordable but maybe having microphones on your wrist all the time from a cheap fitness tracker with a bit of a checkered privacy past isn't worth it?
+The Wyze Band is affordable but maybe having two microphones strapped to your wrist all the time in a cheap fitness tracker from a company with a bit of a checkered privacy past could feel a little creepy?

-It doesn't really matter if Wyze says they won't sell the personal information they collect on you with this fitness tracker if they don't do a good job of securing that personal information where they store it.
-In December 2019, Wyze databases holding millions of customers' information were exposed to the public.
-This is bad.
-Should you trust Wyze with your personal information?
-You can and you'll likely be OK.
-But if they don't step up and do a better job securing your stress levels, sleep patterns, email address, gender, or even audio requests, some bad person could access that info and learn a whole lot about you.
 What's the worst that could happen?
-Oh, maybe someone could use your biometric data to learn your drinking habits.
+Oh, maybe Wyze forgets to protect their database again and leaks a bunch of your data.
+Someone could use your biometric data to learn your drinking habits.
 They see that you tend to drink a bit too much on Saturdays and start targeting you then with ads to buy those expensive records you collect.
 You drunk buy way too much stuff and end up deep in debt.
 Perhaps it's not likely to happen.
 It's also not out of the question.

 Can it snoop on me?